 The members of the stockholders committee must be employees of ours and holders of shares subject to the agreement.
-If a member of the stockholders committee ceases to act as a member of the stockholders committee, our chief executive officer (if he or she is a holder of shares subject to the stockholders agreement and is not already a member of the stockholders committee) will become a member of the stockholders committee.
-Otherwise, the two remaining members of the stockholders committee will jointly select a third member of the stockholders committee.
+If a member of the stockholders committee, our chief executive officer (if he or she is a holder of shares subject to the stockholders agreement and is not already a member of the stockholders committee) will become a member of the stockholders committee.
+Otherwise, the two remaining members of the stockholders committee at hird member of the stockholders committee.
 Each member of the stockholders committee is entitled to indemnification from us in his or her capacity as a member of the stockholders committee.